CAVEconnectome/PyChunkedGraph/ingest/README.md

 // now you're in the container
 > ingest graph <unique_test_bigtable_name> datasets/test.yml --test
 ```

+[RQ](https://python-rq.org/docs/) is used to create jobs.
+The package uses `redis` as a task queue.

 The `--test` flag will queue 8 children chunks that share the same parent.
 When the children chunk jobs finish, worker listening on the `t2` (tracker for layer 2) queue should enqueue the parent chunk.

 > NOTE: to avoid race conditions there should only be one worker listening on tracker queues for each layer.
-The provided helm chart makes sure of this.
+The provided helm chart makes sure of this but importnant not to forget.

 You can check the progress of ingest with:
 ```